Hike comfortably with a good pair of women's hiking pants.

 Columbia's Saturday Trail II pants say it all.
 The straight-leg pants offer Omni-shade repellency and sun protection!
 Amazing.
 You have to love the versatility of the pants too.
 The zip-off legs convert to a 10'' inseam short.

-The $38 pants have nearly 400 positive customer ratings.
-Christina C gave them five stars and said, "These are awesome.
+The $38 pants have nearly 450 positive customer ratings.
+Christina C gave the Columbia Saturday Trail pants five stars and said, "These are awesome.
 I'm excited to wear these in the spring.
 Great for any weather."

 A customer gave them a five-star rating and wrote, "I've worn these several times.
 During cold months I wear leggings under it and I'm perfectly warm.
 In warmer months I would feel fine with it on bare skin.
 I've hiked in it in heavy rain and I'm completely dry and not sweaty, so I'm happy with it and the price."